GStreamer/gstreamer/markdown/design/MT-refcounting.md

 Special techniques are necessary to ensure the consistency of compound shared objects.
 As mentioned above, shared objects need to have a reference count of 1 if they are to be modified.
 Implicit in this assumption is that all parts of the shared object belong only to the object.
-For example, a GstStructure in one GstCaps object should not belong to any other GstCaps object.
+For example, a `GstStructure` in one `GstCaps` object should not belong to any other `GstCaps` object.
 This condition suggests a parent-child relationship: structures can only be added to parent object if they do not already have a parent object.

 In addition, these substructures must not be modified while more than one code segment has a reference on the parent object.
-For example, if the user creates a GstStructure, adds it to a GstCaps, and the GstCaps is then referenced by other code segments, the GstStructure should then become immutable, so that changes to that data structure do not affect other parts of the code.
+For example, if the user creates a `GstStructure`, adds it to a `GstCaps`, and the `GstCaps` is then referenced by other code segments, the `GstStructure` should then become immutable, so that changes to that data structure do not affect other parts of the code.
 This means that the child is only mutable when the parent's reference count is 1, as well as when the child structure has no parent.